bioinfo-pf-curie/ChIP-seq/README.md

 References           If not specified in the configuration file or you wish to overwrite any of the references given by the --genome field
---fasta [file]                     Path to Fasta reference
+--fasta [file]                     Path to Fasta reference --spikeFasta [file]                Path to Fasta reference for spike-in

 Alignment:
 --aligner [str]                    Alignment tool to use ['bwa-mem', 'star', 'bowtie2'].
 Default: 'bwa-mem' --saveAlignedIntermediates [bool]  Save all intermediates mapping files.
 Default: false
---starIndex [file]                 Index for STAR aligner --bwaIndex [file]                  Index for Bwa-mem aligner --bowtie2Index [file]              Index for Bowtie2 aligner
+--starIndex [file]                 Index for STAR aligner --spikeStarIndex [file]            Spike-in Index for STAR aligner --bwaIndex [file]                  Index for Bwa-mem aligner --spikeBwaIndex [file]             Spike-in Index for Bwa-mem aligner --bowtie2Index [file]              Index for Bowtie2 aligner --spikeBowtie2Index [file]         Spike-in Index for Bowtie2 aligner

 Filtering:
---mapQ [int]                       Minimum mapping quality to consider.
+--mapq [int]                       Minimum mapping quality to consider.
 Default: false --keepDups [bool]                  Do not remove duplicates afer marking.
 Default: false --blacklist [file]                 Path to black list regions (.bed).